Archit-24/Music-Player-Extension/README.md

 ## Acknowledgments

-Special thanks to the developers of [name of the streaming platform(s)] for providing access to their APIs and making this project possible.
+Special thanks to the developers of `Spotify` for providing access to their APIs and making this project possible.